Elliot E. Cohen

-Background
+Early life and education

-While an undergraduate at Yale, Cohen contributed light verse to a campus humor magazine, The Yale Record.
+Cohen was born in Des Moines, Iowa and attended Yale University, where he contributed light verse to a campus humor magazine, The Yale Record.

 Career

 Menorah Journal

 In the 1930s, he was a co-editor of the Menorah Journal with Herbert Solow.

 Commentary

-Cohen was founder-editor of Commentary, published by the American Jewish Committee (no longer affiliated) from 1945 until his death by suicide in 1959.
+Cohen was the founder and first editor of Commentary, then published by the American Jewish Committee, from 1945 until his death by suicide in 1959.

 During his tenure at Commentary, the magazine had a liberal point of view.
 His editorial position was filled by Norman Podhoretz in 1960, by Neal Kozodoy in 1995, and by John Podhoretz in 2009.